DevYukine/rustfoil/README.md

 `--tinfoil-auth-path <tinfoil-auth-path>` | Path to Tinfoil authentication files [default: COPY_TO_SD/switch/tinfoil] `--token <token>` | Path to Google OAuth2.0 User Token [default: token.json] `--upload-folder-id <upload-folder-id>` | If the index file should be uploaded to specific folder

+**NOTE:** it is not recommended that you use the `--share-files` or `--share-folders` flags as this will essentially make your files public, which could lead to them being flagged, and therefore, unusable.
+It is instead recommened that you use OAuth only, as that will ensure that you're the only one with access to those files and folders.

 ## (Planned) Features